School Committee - February 08, 2024

 I kind of want to understand what last year we said were really important.

-Sort of when we're focusing on mandated, that's saying these are the bare minimum we absolutely have to have, but that does not mean that the sort of stuff that's not mandated is not important.
+Sort of when we're focusing on mandated, that's saying these are the bare minimum we absolutely have to have.

 I guess I want to understand what that universe looks like and what we're leaving on the table.

-It would be helpful for me to understand in a future presentation or if you want to sort of send me something separately, what that looks like.
+So we don't have to kind of hash that out today.
+It would be helpful for me to understand in a future presentation, if you want to sort of send me something separately, what that looks like.
+Does that make sense?

+Thank you.
 And also, if it's changed and they're no longer needs, that's fine.
+I guess that's the conversation.

 Yep.